-The National Museum of the Netherlands, the Rijksmuseum recently underwent a ten-year, €375 million renovation.
+The national museum of the Netherlands underwent a ten-year renovation between 2003 and 2013.
 It's come out looking great – airy, bright and inviting.
 Plus, it's filled with more paintings and objets d'art than you can possibly absorb in an afternoon's ramble.
 Still, it's fun to give it a try.

-Enter the museum via the "Visitors with ticket" lane and show your smartphone ticket at the entrance to the galleries
+- Enter the museum via the 'Visitors with ticket' lane and show your smartphone ticket at the entrance to the galleries

-Your ticket is valid for the whole day, so you can grab some lunch near the museum and go back when you're done
+- Your ticket is valid for the whole day, so you can grab some lunch near the museum and go back when you're done

-Rijks, this busy museum's Michelin-starred restaurant, is one of the best in the city.
+RIJKS®, this busy museum's Michelin-starred restaurant, is one of the best in the city.
 It's open for lunch and dinner and, if the weather cooperates, the terrace is a lovely place to eat and relax.

 See an unprecedented collection of Spanish and Dutch art from the 17th century